wiihey/nodejs-mqtt-client-demo/README.md

 Connected to WiiHey DaaS Platform
 ```

-## Configure APP-ID and APP-KEY
+## Appendix: Configure APP-ID and APP-KEY

-You will get a pair of APP-ID and APP-KEY when purchasing WiiHey DaaS Service.
-You should configure them in the code.
+Should you receive APP-ID and APP-KEY when purchasing WiiHey product.
+You will need configure them in the code in order to receive messages properly.

+Please find following code in `src/index.js` and modify accordingly.

 ```
 // Please change APP_ID and APP_KEY to those provided by WiiHey Customer Service